Please note this page was last updated in 2016 but most of the data is still true.

 Our monthly support need of $9,140/ month probably sounds like a lot for a family of six living primarily in a tent or mud hut in Africa.
 This amount is considerably more than our family lives on in the U.S. BUT , as international expats, we have some additional expensive items in our budget.
 Currently 70% of our budget relate to items unique to serving overseas, not a salary.
 These items are things such as health insurance, including medical evacuation, which costs our family $1,025/ month plus deductibles and co-pays.
 Our budget also includes some funds in our budget for increased housing expenses when we return to the US on home assignment.

 There is also the cost of actual living in South Sudan.
 We will save a lot on housing compared the US but this is really the only savings.
 Food is comparable to that of the US and built into our budget is the cost of airfare to and from South Sudan and Kenya.
 This is currently 20% of our monthly budget.
-Chartering a private plane is the only means of accessing the Maaban people group we will be working with, there are no roads for access.
-The field requires our entirely family to fly to Kenya every 3 months in order to resupply, and for our emotional health.
+Chartering a private plane, or flying on a humanitarian plane is the only means of accessing this area of South Sudan as there are no roads for access.
 Another huge part of our expenses is visa costs.
-Visas are very expensive for South Sudan and each member of our family must have one.
-This accounts for 8% of our budget needs.
+Visas are very expensive for South Sudan and Kenya residency visas are less but still an expense.
 For a more detailed account of our budget breakdown please see our financial needs page.

 Will we receive a tax deductible receipt when we give you support?